Chart Color Schemes

 Glebe features a more urban dwelling mix with significant apartment living, with above-average rates of outright home ownership

-Glebe's dwelling structure, as per the latest Census, had 5.0% houses and 95.0% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Sydney metro's 2.3% houses and 97.7% other dwellings.
-Home ownership in Glebe stood at 20.1%, with mortgaged dwellings at 16.3% and rented ones at 63.6%.
-The median monthly mortgage repayment was $3,000, higher than Sydney metro's average of $2,705.
-The median weekly rent in Glebe was $420, compared to Sydney metro's $550.
-Nationally, Glebe's mortgage repayments were significantly higher at $3,000 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Glebe's dwelling structure, as per the latest Census, consisted of 5.0% houses and 95.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This contrasts with Sydney metro's figures of 2.3% houses and 97.7% other dwellings.
+Home ownership in Glebe stood at 20.1%, higher than Sydney metro's level.
+Mortgaged dwellings accounted for 16.3%, while rented dwellings made up 63.6%.
+The median monthly mortgage repayment in Glebe was $3,000, exceeding the Sydney metro average of $2,705.
+Median weekly rent in Glebe was $420, compared to Sydney metro's $550.
+Nationally, Glebe's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing